 But does anyone read “Black Beauty” or Homer Price anymore?
 Nephew Will was deep into Harry Potter the last time he was here.
 I think niece Nancy may already reading in French.
 I’m sure nephew Tom has long outgrown my recollections of his toy-train interests.

 Such are the dilemmas of holiday shopping for me.
-I think first of slingshots and knives and oh-so-practical winter wear because they are gifts that stand out in my own memories of Christmases past.
+I think first of slingshots and knives and practical winter wear because they are gifts that stand out in my own memories of Christmases past.

 I always think first of the more exciting and possibly mischievous grandfather-gifts of dandy pocket knives and frighteningly sturdy Wham-O slingshots with BB ammunition.